 You are cautioned that, except for that portion of mineral resources classified as mineral reserves, mineral resources do not have demonstrated economic value.
 Inferred mineral resources are estimates based on limited geological evidence and sampling and have too high of a degree of uncertainty as to their existence to apply relevant technical and economic factors likely to influence the prospects of economic extraction in a manner useful for evaluation of economic viability.
 It should not be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
 A significant amount of exploration must be completed in order to determine whether an inferred mineral resource may be upgraded to a higher category.
-Therefore, you are cautioned not to assume that all or any part of an inferred mineral resource exists, that it can be considered when assessing the economic viability of a mining project, or that it will ever be upgraded to a higher category.
-Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be converted to mineral reserves.
+Therefore, you are cautioned not to assume that all or any part of an inferred mineral resource viability of a mining project, or that it will ever be upgraded to a higher category.
+Likewise, you are cautioned not to assume that all or any part of measured or indicated mineral resources will ever be converted to mineral resources.
 See "Item 1A.
 Risk Factors" of this Annual Report.

-The information that follows relating to the Bear Lodge REE Project is derived from, and in some instances is an extract from, the TRS relating to the Bear Lodge REE Project prepared in compliance with CFR Title 17, Subpart 229, Item 601(b)(96) of Regulation S-K. Portions of the following information are based on assumptions, qualifications and procedures that are not fully described herein.
+The information that follows relating to the Bear Lodge REE Project is derived from, and in some instances is an extract from, the TRS, dated February 29, 2024, relating to the Bear Lodge REE Project prepared in compliance with CFR Title 17, Subpart 229, Item 601(b)(96) of Regulation S-K. Portions of the following information are based on assumptions, qualifications and procedures that are not fully described herein.
 Reference should be made to the full text of the TRS, incorporated herein by reference and made a part of this Annual Report.
-We are in the process of completing an NI 43-101 compliant technical report for the Bear Lodge REE Project, and we do not expect that there will be any material differences between the NI 43-101 compliant technical report and the information set forth below and contained in the TRS.
+We recently completed the Technical Report, which is NI 43-101 compliant for the Bear Lodge REE Project, and there are no material differences between the Technical Report and the information set forth below and contained in the TRS.